Business

 KWB113 Introduction to Creative Writing

 This unit provides the fundamental skills for writing fiction and poetry as well as the basic theoretical background that underpins them.
-It looks at the development of these literary forms as a way of understanding how a practitioner might best approach both the writing and critical analysis of them in the contemporary context.
+It looks at the foundational techniques required to write successfully in each mode and explores how a practitioner might best approach both writing and critical analysis in the contemporary context.
 It develops a critical understanding of your own and others’ approaches to writing life.
-You will be encouraged to develop the skills required for professional writing through a series of tasks that introduce key concepts such as characterisation, constructing a scene, and writing dialogue.
+You will be encouraged to develop the skills required for professional writing through a series of tasks that introduce key concepts such as characterisation, constructing a scene, writing dialogue, and creating imagery.

 Digital media